Koukyosyumei/Gymbo/README.md

 Gymbo is a Proof of Concept for Gradient-based Symbolic Execution Engine implemented from scratch.
 Gymbo uses gradient descent to find inputs that satisfy each path constraint.

 Gymbo is implemented from scratch in C++, so that you need only the standard libraries.
-The compling process from C-like program to the virtual stack machine is based on the implementation of the amazing compiler, `rui314/chibicc` [1], and the implementation of symbolic execution is inspired by `beala/symbolic` [2].
+The compiling from source codes to stack machines is based on the implementation of `rui314/chibicc` [1], and the implementation of symbolic execution is inspired by `beala/symbolic` [2].

 ## Install